Ego Death (song): Composition and lyrics

 Musically, "Ego Death" is a house number, with elements of electro-hop.
 It was compared by numerous publications to "Fade".
 The song prominently samples the 1987 house record "You Used to Hold Me" by American producer Ralphi Rosario.
-The opening utilizes a sample of fellow house track "Free" (1997) by recording artist Ultra Naté, which is followed by the song's bass bass progression.
+The opening utilizes a sample of fellow house track "Free" (1997) by recording artist Ultra Naté, which is followed by the song's bass progression.
 A sample of "Dance for Me" (1989) by Queen Latifah is also included on the song, appearing alongside FKA Twigs' vocals.
 The song is built on a sparse four-note bass progression, while its beat features the same loop as West's Lil Pump collaboration "I Love It" (2018).
 9D is utilized on the song to create additional effects such as reverb, which enables the listener to have the sensation of the music moving around in their headphones.
 A thumping bassline and speedy percussion are also included, alongside the vocals being covered in funk.
 Prior to the start of his verse, the song takes a sample of an Instagram video from West; it begins from the 1:50 mark of the video and features him saying "Hold on, this train going by".
 Ty Dolla Sign delivers the chorus, on which he sings and croons in a calm tone.
 The singer is followed by West, who raps a verse.
 Serpentwithfeet performs on the interlude, while additional vocals are also contributed to the song by political activist Angela Davis and music composer Jariuce "Jehreeus" Banks.
 FKA Twigs is the last performer on the song, singing its short outro.

 The lyrics of the song focus on ego death, echoing its title.
 Ty Dolla Sign sings about the subject, referencing a faltered relationship and his consideration of dismissing self-centered concerns.
 The singer details his ex-lover leaving him, crooning that she "hurt" and "murdered" his ego when she "walked away".
 Ty Dolla Sign mentions the "Ego death is where you find happiness" theme, performing the line and succeeding it with, "That's the only place you find happiness."
 West criticizes the Super Bowl, the Grammys, and what he classes as "halfway movements", as well as addressing birth control and black voter suppression.
 The rapper brags about becoming a billionaire: "Just hit a billi, he gone on 'em".
 Serpentwithfeet performs in the background, delivering the line "Your joy isn't tied to me".
 On the outro, FKA Twigs sings about letting her "ego down" before it makes a comeback.